 Mary Dover Room

-This popular room is named for Mary Dover, the daughter of founding Ranchmen's Club member A.E.
+This popular room is named for Mary Dover, the daughter of founding The Ranchmen's Club member A.E.
 Cross and his wife Nell Macleod, the daughter of Calgary's founder Col. James Macleod.

 It features a painting of Mary in her ranch's garden, her O.B.E., and a number of medals awarded to her for work as chief recruiting officer while a Major in the Canadian Women's Army Corps during WWII.
 Mary Dover's family are still active members of the Club.

-The Billiard's Room is a long-time member favorite.
+The Billiard's Room is a long-time member favourite.
 Located on the main floor, adjacent to the Wolves Den, it features three, turn-of-the-century, 6' x 9' championship billiards tables.
 The north-end has card tables and a TV with full cable services to enjoy while having lunch from the 8-Ball Buffet; offered within the room during weekday lunch service.

 Members Lounge - The Kremlin

 The Kremlin room is located on the main floor of the Clubhouse, is an ideal private room for impromptu meetings, afternoon tea, and conference calls.
 The semi-circle of well-worn leather chairs, the historic letters, and photos that line the walls contribute to the air of intrigue and mystery that permeates 'The Kremlin'.